pulp/pulp/docs/sphinx/user-guide/nodes.rst

 On The Child
 ^^^^^^^^^^^^

-On the Pulp server to be used as the child node.
+On the Pulp server to be used as the child node:

 1. Install the pulp-node-child package.